njoy/TNSFD/LEAPR/usersManual.rst

 c. :code:`lat` [**default=0**] - Flag that indicates whether the :math:`\alpha` and :math:`\beta` values are scaled by :math:`0.0253/k_bT`, where :math:`k_bT` is the temperature in eV.

+In the ENDF thermal format, the values for :math:`S(\alpha,\beta)` for higher temperatures are given on the same :math:`\alpha` and :math:`\beta` grids as is provided for the base temperature.
+However, :math:`\alpha` and :math:`\beta` are inversely proportional to temperature, so for high temperatures only the smaller :math:`\alpha` and :math:`\beta` values would be seen.
+This is a waster of space on the ENDF evaluation, so using a :code:`lat` value of 1 would spread the scattering law values for higher temperatures out, thereby giving a more accurate representation.

 8 - :math:`\alpha` Values
 ----------------------------------------------------------------
 :math:`\alpha` values are provided here in increasing order.

+   Restrictions include:
+       The number of :math:`\alpha` values provided must match the :code:`nalpha` input from Card 7.

 9 - :math:`\beta` Values
 ----------------------------------------------------------------
 :math:`\beta` values are provided here in increasing order.

+   Restrictions include:
+       The number of :math:`\beta` values provided must match the :code:`nbeta` input from Card 7.